DCinside

-DCinside (디시인사이드), also known as DC, is a South Korean internet forum that was founded in 1999.
+DCinside (Note: Digital Camera Inside) (디시인사이드), also known as DC, is a South Korean internet forum that was founded in 1999.
 It is a prominent online platform in the country, allowing users to engage in discussions on a diverse range of subjects with little moderation, such as entertainment, politics, and personal interests.
 The forum features user-generated content, including written posts, images, and videos, which are contributed by its active user base.
 DCinside has established itself as a significant hub for online discussion in South Korea.
-Some galleries of DCinside contain hateful content; it does not prevent users from making hate speech towards those with different race, country, ethnicity, region, age, disability, gender, sexual orientation, religion, occupation, and disease.
+Some galleries of DCinside contain hateful content; It does not prevent users from making hate speech towards those with different race, country, ethnicity, region, age, disability, gender, sexual orientation, religion, occupation, and disease.

 Overview

 Initially established as a community of interest dedicated to digital cameras and photography in October 1999, it soon expanded continuously by the propagation of additional image boards.
 The vestige lies on the name (short for Digital Camera), and the fact that the term gallery refers to each imageboard.